Insper/crazyflie-firmware/README.md

 ### B) Import

-After you have forked the repository, you should import it to [Mbed Studio](https://os.mbed.com/studio/), an IDE designed specific for Mbed OS (Windows/Mac):
+After you have forked the repository, you should import it to [Mbed Studio](https://os.mbed.com/studio/), an IDE designed specific for [ARM Mbed OS](https://www.mbed.com/en/platform/mbed-os/) (Windows/Mac/Linux):

 1. Install and open [Mbed Studio](https://os.mbed.com/studio/)
 2. Click on ```File```>```Import Program...```
 3. Paste ```https://github.com/user_name/crazyflie-firmware/``` under ```URL``` and then click ```Add Program```

+Don't forget to change ```user_name```with your GitHub username.

 ### C) Target

 Next step is to set the target you'll be utilizing, that's it, the microcontroller you will be developing for.
-The microcontroller from [Bitcraze Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/) ([STM32F405RG](https://www.st.com/en/microcontrollers-microprocessors/stm32f405rg.html)) is not available for [ARM Mbed OS](https://www.mbed.com/en/platform/mbed-os/).
+The microcontroller from [Bitcraze Crazyflie 2.0](https://www.bitcraze.io/crazyflie-2/)/[2.1](https://www.bitcraze.io/products/crazyflie-2-1/firmware) ([STM32F405RG](https://www.st.com/en/microcontrollers-microprocessors/stm32f405rg.html)) is not available for [ARM Mbed OS](https://www.mbed.com/en/platform/mbed-os/).
 However, the microcontroller from [Seeed Arch Max](https://os.mbed.com/platforms/Seeed-Arch-Max/) development board ([STM32F407VE](https://www.st.com/en/microcontrollers-microprocessors/stm32f407ve.html)) is very similar and can be utilized with little adjustments:

 1. Click on ```Target``` and choose ```Seeed Arch Max (ARCH-MAX)```
 2. Navigate to file ```mbed-os``` > ```targets``` > ```TARGET_STM``` > ```TARGET_STM32F4``` > ```TARGET_STM32F407xG``` > ```device``` > ```TOOLCHAIN_ARM_STD``` > ```STM32F407xx.sct``` and modify the code of line 9: